Master of Arts in Political Science: Swiss and Comparative Politics

 Do Swiss citizens display different political and social attitudes than their counterparts in neighboring countries?

-These are the typical research questions addressed by the program in Comparative and Swiss Politics in the Institute of Political Science in Bern.
+These are the typical research questions addressed by the program in Swiss and Comparative Politics in the Institute of Political Science in Bern.

 Here, you can experience political research in the capital of Switzerland.
 The Institute of Political Science at the University of Bern offers you a Master program that's unique in Switzerland, with a focus on the comparative analysis of political and social developments in Switzerland.
 Along with an outstanding advisor system, the program also provides for a very inspiring atmosphere with internationally renowned and respected political scientists and researchers.